jueves/covid_canarias_data/README.md

-# covid_canarias_data
+# COVID19 data from Canarias Datos Abiertos
-Collected daily agregated data from Canarias Datos Abiertos
+It takes and merge daily data about incidence in Canary Islands.